newclarity/imperative/README.md

 imperative
 ==========

-A Tiny Library for Managing Embedded Libraries within WordPress Plugins and Themes.
+The Missing register_library() for Embedded Libraries within WordPress Plugins and Themes.